Your home may be repossessed if you do not keep up repayments on your mortgage.

 This figure is then annualised, to give the lender an indication of the amount you would expect to earn over the course of a year.

-You are able to borrow around 5 times this figure on a mortgage, on average.
+You may be able to borrow around 5 times this figure on a mortgage, on average.

-It’s possible to get a mortgage with a deposit as low as 5% with incentives like the Help to Buy scheme, however, as with most mortgages, the higher the deposit, the better rate you’re likely to achieve.
+It’s possible to get a mortgage with a deposit as low as 5%, however, as with most mortgages, the higher the deposit, the better rate you’re likely to achieve.
 A lender probably prefers you to have a deposit between 10% and 20%.

 Even if you have managed to save just 5% of your expected purchase price, have a small CCJ or a default registered more than two years ago, we can still help you get a mortgage.